lifelong-learning-systems/l2logger/docs/interface.md

 a new regime for a given worker.
-It sets the "logging context" (i.e. creates the directory structure for a particular "worker-block-task" combination), as well as appends a row to the `block-report.tsv` file therein.
+It sets the "logging context" (i.e. creates the directory structure for a particular "worker-block-task" combination), as well as appends a row to the `block-info.tsv` file therein.
 Subsequent calls to `write_to_data_log` will use this "logging context" as the directory in which `data-log.tsv` will be appended to; as such, this function **must** be invoked at least once before a call to `write_to_data_log`.